Alsace: Alsace within the Holy Roman Empire

-Frederick I set up Alsace as a province (a procuratio, not a provincia) to be ruled by ministeriales, a non-noble class of civil servants.
+Under the Hohenstaufen, a royal procuratio developed in Alsace, corresponding to the territorial sphere of the later Alsatian Landvogtei, with its administration entrusted in part to ministeriales, legally unfree service personnel that later developed into a distinct ministerial nobility.
 The idea was that such men would be more tractable and less likely to alienate the fief from the crown out of their own greed.
 The province had a single provincial court (Landgericht) and a central administration with its seat at Hagenau.
 Frederick II designated the Bishop of Strasbourg to administer Alsace, but the authority of the bishop was challenged by Count Rudolf of Habsburg, who received his rights from Frederick II's son Conrad IV.
 Strasbourg began to grow to become the most populous and commercially important town in the region.

 In 1262, after a long struggle with the ruling bishops, its citizens gained the status of free imperial city.
 A stop on the Paris-Vienna-Orient trade route, as well as a port on the Rhine route linking southern Germany and Switzerland to the Netherlands, England and Scandinavia, it became the political and economic center of the region.
 Cities such as Colmar and Hagenau also began to grow in economic importance and gained a kind of autonomy within the "Décapole" (or "Zehnstädtebund"), a federation of ten free towns.

 Though little is known about the early history of the Jews of Alsace, there is a lot of information from the 12th century onwards.
 They were successful as moneylenders and had the favor of the Emperor.
 As in much of Europe, the prosperity of Alsace was brought to an end in the 14th century by a series of harsh winters, bad harvests, and the Black Death.
 These hardships were blamed on Jews, leading to the pogroms of 1336 and 1339.
 In 1349, Jews of Alsace were accused of poisoning the wells with plague, leading to the massacre of thousands of Jews during the Strasbourg pogrom.
 Jews were subsequently forbidden to settle in the town.
 An additional natural disaster was the Rhine rift earthquake of 1356, one of Europe's worst which made ruins of Basel.
 Prosperity returned to Alsace under Habsburg administration during the Renaissance.